Four Candles: Plot

 He then asks for "pumps" and the shopkeeper asks him to elaborate.
 The customer complies by asking for "foot pumps".
 The shopkeeper brings a foot-operated pneumatic pump to the counter.
 The customer then reveals he wants "brown pumps size nine".
 At this point the shopkeeper becomes convinced that the customer is playing a practical joke on him.
-After he asks for washers the shopkeeper, out of desperation and annoyance, recites a long list of possible items.
+After he asks for washers, the shopkeeper, out of desperation and annoyance, recites a long list of possible items.
 The customer then explains he wants tap washers, almost the only type of washer that the shopkeeper failed to list.

 At this point the shopkeeper, having had enough, snatches the shopping list the customer has been holding to complete the order without any confusions.
 However, he then seems to take offence at something written on the list.
 He decides he cannot tolerate the customer any longer and calls his assistant from the back to complete the order.
 The assistant reads the list and opens a drawer of billhooks, asking "How many would you like, one or two?" (suggesting that the shopkeeper misread it as the profanity "bollocks").

 Variation

-Barker later rewrote the ending of the sketch, citing the reason as dissatisfaction with the obscurity and coarseness of the billhooks reference.
+Barker later rewrote the ending of the sketch, citing the reason as dissatisfaction with the obscurity and coarseness of the "billhooks" reference.
 He revealed in the last episode of The Two Ronnies Sketchbook in 2005 that, instead of another male shop assistant taking over, a "big slovenly girl" would come out and say "Right then sir, what kind of knockers are you looking for?"

 Reception

-It was voted 'The Nation's Favourite Two Ronnies Sketch' in a telephone vote on the Two Ronnies Night TV special, broadcast on BBC1 on 16 July 1999.
+It was voted 'The Nation's Favourite Two Ronnies Sketch' in a telephone vote on the Two Ronnies Night television special, broadcast on BBC One on 16 July 1999.